 The DRC has experienced several outbreaks since the West African crisis.
-The first, in mid-2017, which killed four people, was contained in a relatively remote area in the northern Bas-Uele Province and declared over by early July.
-A year later, the disease returned, this time in the country’s northwest and soon after in its northeastern North Kivu Province.
+The first, which killed four people in mid-2017, was contained in a relatively remote area in the northern Bas-Uele Province and declared over by early July.
+A year later, the disease returned, this time in the country’s northwest and, soon after, in its northeastern North Kivu Province.

 What are the economic consequences of outbreaks?